pbogden/pbogden.github.io/README.md

 # Head of the Potomac

-[racing demo](http://pbogden.com/racing) -- Were you faster or just going with the flow?
+[racing demo](http://pbogden.com/racing) -- Were you really faster or just going with the flow?

 # What's shaking?

-[earthquake demo](http://pbogden.com) -- Interactive visualization meet data deluge
+[earthquake demo](http://pbogden.com/shake) -- Interactive visualization meet data deluge

 # Corporate communications